 Note: Instructional spaces only will be covered with the preventative maintenance program; conference rooms and other non-instructional space will be serviced based on need.

-OTS provides planning, design and purchasing assistance for new smart classroom construction as well as for upgrades, replacement, and enhancements.
-Smart classroom technologies follow a set of university standards to ensure that the systems meet instructor needs and fit into the campus infrastructure.
+OTS provides planning, design and purchasing assistance for new classroom construction as well as for upgrades, replacement, and enhancements.
+Classroom technologies follow a set of university standards to ensure that the systems meet instructor needs and fit into the campus infrastructure.
 Contact Michael Bachman (interim), 410-704-3811 or firstname.lastname@example.org.

 New and Emerging Classroom and Computer Lab Technologies